tef/trpc/README.md

 Please note: This readme is optimistic and describes a finished product.
 Parts are missing.

-`trpc` is a command line tool (and a Python 3 library) for exposing an API over HTTP and interacting with it.
-Unlike other frameworks `trpc` comes with reusable clients, and services too!
+`trpc` is an rpc framework that works differently from most others

+1. you can generate the schema from the code
+2. but the client doesn't need the schema
+3. there's a reusable command line tool
+4. and a reusable server, too!

 With `trpc`, you can turn any database into an api server.